wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### E6.
 Kitchen
  - [ ]
-- The tavern’s food orders are prepared in this large kitchen, overseen by Curtie Axechucker, a Strixhaven employee and beloved personality on campus.
+- The tavern’s food orders are prepared in this large kitchen, overseen by **Curtie Axechucker**, a Strixhaven employee and beloved personality on campus.
 Chef Curtie views cooking as an art, and she teaches the four students who work for her to cook using hunches and passion instead of precision or science.
 - Curtie lives by her teachings (and is said to augment her culinary creations with a little bit of magic), so that no two dishes she or her apprentices cook are ever the same.
 The chef’s signature cries of “Make it spicy!” and “It needs more love!” frequently echo from the kitchen into the overflow seating area.
 The chef hires all student cooks, so characters who wish to work in the kitchen must approach her directly.
 - The most prominent features in the kitchen are the cooking cauldrons along the north wall, which are always bubbling with strange and wonderful concoctions.
 A small break room is set in the northwest corner of the kitchen, while a pantry takes up much of the east wall.